googleknight/MovieCataloger/README.md

 # MovieCataloger
 > Movie Cataloger is a cataloging and organizing software developed for personal use only.
-> It will help the user to maintain their movie collection efficiently and in an organized way.
+> It helps user to maintain their movie collection efficiently and in an organized way.
 > It is capable to scan and search recursively the desired folders, drives for movies and adds them to catalog.
 > It is capable of retrieving movie’s name and other important meta data like, language, runtime, quality etc from the file.
-> It has the ability to directly fetch movie data from the internet movie database (IMDb) using [OMDB](http://www.omdbapi.com/) API.
+> It has the ability to directly fetch movie data from the internet movie database (IMDb).
 > Users can see their collection of their movies in a single window despite having their actual files located across various drives and folders.
 > Users can mark those movies which they have watched.
 They can also give a rating for a movie.
 > The data fetched will help users to know more about that particular movie, by showing its poster, IMDb rating, genre, year of release, plot summary, etc like details.
 > It can fetch the data for multiple movies from IMDB at once, and users can update movie details of individual movie as well.
-> Users can play movies, find their location on the drive and can search for a particular movies in the Catalog.
+> Users can play or copy movies, find their location on the drive and can search for a particular movies in the Catalog.
+> Users can view movies category wise in the catalog, can view pie chart showing analysis of their collection.

 ## Screenshot